MaterializeInc/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 * Aggregate expressions are lifted as column references.
 * Columns from the input quantifier that neither appear in the grouping nor functionally depend on any column in the grouping key, cannot be lifted and hence an error is returned.

+Expression planning will then be divided in two stages: name resolution against the scope of the `FROM` clause and expression lifting through the `Grouping` (only for grouping queries).

 #### Name resolution of CTEs